 In 2021, Andrew was approached by Arnold & Itkin to create an appellate section unlike any in the nation.
 Andrew was excited by the opportunity to give regular people the strong appellate assistance that large companies enjoy and knew it was the right job for him.

 As a member of AI, Andrew is excited to secure justice for people suffering because of the reckless behavior of others.
 He’s always ready to protect the future of clients by fighting for the results that they deserve, no matter what.
 Whether someone needs help during a trial or at appeal, Andrew won’t back down until they’re treated right.

 As an active member of the Houston legal community, Andrew is constantly interacting with the city’s incredible bench and bar members.
-He regularly provides CLE presentations and serves on the Federal Bar Association’s Southern District of Texas Chapter.
+He serves as Vice President of the Federal Bar Association’s Southern District of Texas Chapter, where he helps lead the chapter’s programming.
 Additionally, he’s a member of the Garland Walker American Inn of Court, Houston Bar Association, and the State Bar of Texas’s Appellate Section.

 When he isn’t helping a client, Andrew is cooking, running, sinning, watching college sports, or chasing one of his two sons.
 He and his wife Rebecca are also proud supporters of Rice University and the Houston Symphony.